 Essential Duties and Responsibilities

-- Other duties as identified and assigned by the supervisor.
+- Other duties as identified by the supervisor.

 This position has no direct supervisory responsibilities.